dear chum

 The first page of text in W.P.
 Kinsella’s pastoral, fantasy novel, Shoeless Joe, begins with two of the most well-chosen words relative to the theme of a novel, “My father….”

 On the surface, the novel is about building a baseball diamond, in the middle of an Iowa cornfield and recapturing some of the players from the notorious Chicago Black Sox team of 1919, the year 8 members of that team were convicted of trying to fix the world series’ outcome.
 One of the 8 men was renowned athlete, ‘Shoeless’ Joe Jackson, so named after he removed his ill-fitting cleats to play in his baseball stockings early in his career.
 Voices in the novel tell us, “if you build it, he will come” and we are lead to believe the primary “he” is Shoeless Joe, titled on and image-silhouetted or water-marked in the book jacket above.
 In many respects, that foreshadowing is accurate but on another level, the “he” refers to the main character, Ray’s father.
 If Ray were to build the diamond, his father might come.
-And there is a kind of allusion in “my father” to the Christian Lord’s prayer’s first two words, “Our Father….”
-Regardless, there is an incantation-like quality to the opening two words of the story – magic about to happen, a story about life, about meeting one’s father much more than it is merely about baseball and some legendary fantasy.
+And there is a kind of allusion in the “my father” opening two words in the novel to the Christian Lord’s prayer’s first two words, “Our Father….”
+Regardless, there is an incantation-like quality to the opening words of the story – magic about to happen, a story about life, about meeting one’s father much more than it is merely about baseball and some legendary fantasy.
 Ray’s father, Johnny, a former catcher in Class B baseball, named by the game announcer, joins the phantom Black Sox team on Ray’s baseball field and Ray, sitting in the bleachers, quite late in the story, says, “My father.
 My dream has been fulfilled, my request granted.”
-Indeed, the movie version of the story became Field of Dreams.
+Indeed, the movie version of the story became the very popular Field of Dreams; the latter starred Kevin Costner and Susan Sarandon and is the third highest grossing baseball movie of all time.
+However, the movie is more romance and baseball nostalgia than thematic re the father aspect of Shoeless Joe.

 In the novel, Ray has the opportunity to see his father in person and at his baseball best, long before Ray is even born.
 For me, having taught this novel in university sport literature classes, literally dozens of times since the mid 1980s, I have been intrigued by the whole fiction since first reading the story and always moved by those first two words.
 In my soaring imagination – what would it be like to know my father, to see him in his prime?
 Who among us can ever know another person fully and completely?
 I lived in the same house as my father, Lawrence (Larry) Donald Morrow for almost 2 decades and knew him into my mid-forties when he died.
 In an earlier, shorter blog, Spitfire, I wrote about his Air Force background and my connection to that way of life.
 What I write about here is what I think I know was the person my father was, a kind of literary, ruminant walk around him from my experiences, my memories, a reflection, maybe even a hymn to him, my love for him, and his impact on me.
 Shoeless Joe the novel is filled, over-filled some might say, with similes – comparisons that begin with ‘like’ or ‘as.’
 Here, in this blog, I ask my Self, what was my father like?